Fibrous Joints

 Organs Protection

-Fibrous articulations contribute directly to the formation of protective osseous compartments
+Fibrous articulations contribute directly to the formation of protective osseous compartments, particularly within the axial skeleton.

 Force Transmission

-Syndesmoses and interosseous membranes function as force-transmitting interfaces, redistributing mechanical loads between adjacent bones during dynamic activities such as locomotion.
+Syndesmoses and interosseous membranes act as dynamic force-transmitting interfaces, facilitating the redistribution of mechanical loads between adjacent bones during movement.

 Adaptive Anchoring

-Fibrous joints provide secure yet adaptable anchorage in systems requiring both fixation and micro-mobility.
+Fibrous joints provide secure yet adaptable anchorage, balancing fixation with controlled micro-mobility where required.

 CLINICAL RELEVANCE